Volunteer Corps

 What will the project cost the municipality?

 The project is funded by the Flemish government.
 In a first phase, the Flemish government provides funding for the expansion of a municipal corps to a maximum of 80 members.
 Local councils that wish to develop a larger corps can do so from the 81st member with their own funds.
 We will evaluate the upper limit of 80 members every year.
-Belgian Red Cross-Flanders is responsible for training (basic training, refresher course, simulations), 24/7 permanence by crisis coordinator, development and maintenance of the digital crisis tool, and receives the necessary funding from the Flemish government.
+Belgian Red Cross-Flanders is responsible for training (basic training, refresher course, simulation exercises), insurance, 24/7 permanence by crisis coordinator, development and maintenance of the digital crisis tool, and receives the necessary funding from the Flemish government.

 Who is responsible for managing the volunteers?